SCIInstitute/ShapeWorks/docs/cloud/getting-started-with-cloud.md

 # Getting Stared with ShapeWorks Cloud

+**Note**: This documentation version could be outdated.
+[Click here](http://sciinstitute.github.io/ShapeWorks/dev/cloud/getting-started-with-cloud.html) to get the most up-to-date version.

 ShapeWorks Cloud provides an All-in-one browser interface to the ShapeWorks toolkit.
-In ShapeWorks Cloud, you can access datasets, create projects, as well view and interact with, groom, optimize, and analyize your data.
+In ShapeWorks Cloud, you can access datasets, create projects, as well view and interact with, groom, optimize, and analyze your data.

 ## Login Screen